abuech2s/nmeasim2_public/README.md

 java -DlogPath="." -Dlogback.configurationFile="logback.xml" -jar simulator.jar [-configFile=config.xml]
 ```

-While starting this program in standard mdoe, the simulator expects the file `config.xml` relative to itself - this can be set to another filename with parameter `-configFile=config.xml`.
+While starting this program in standard mode, the simulator expects the file `config.xml` relative to itself - this can be set to another filename with parameter `-configFile=config.xml`.

 For scenario replay:
 ```shell